LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 ### Migrate to Conversation Builder

 If you currently use Bot Studio to trigger surveys, you must *manually switch* to triggering surveys from Conversation Builder.
 Follow this procedure after you've finished with survey development and testing using Conversation Builder.
+This operation deploys the underlying agent connector that's shared by all Conversation Builder survey bots.

 **To migrate to Conversation Builder**